noted-eip/protorepo/docs/account_service_doc.md

 - Authenticate the user
 - Validate ListAccountRequest
-- return accounts array between the limit and the offset provided
+- List accounts between the limit and the offset provided

 ```protobuf
 message ListAccountsRequest {